-The synthetic model consists of two conductors buried in a uniform half-space, which is overlain by an overburden of variable conductivity.
+The synthetic model consists of two conductors buried in a uniform halfspace, which is overlain by an overburden of variable conductivity.
 A V-shaped valley is cut out to simulate the surface topography.
 The background has a conductivity of 1 mS/m and the overburden has a conductivity of 0.1 mS/m on the left and 2 mS/m on the right.
 The buried conductor on the left has a dip of 135o and a conductivity of 100 mS/m, and it is buried at a depth of 20 m to the top.
 The conductor on the right is a horizontal and conductive block of 100 mS/m buried at a depth of 25 m.
 The forward modelling uses a mesh of 48 cells in the x-direction and 27 cells in the z-direction so there are 1296 cells.
 In the survey, surface electrodes are located every 10 m in the interval x=(-100,100) m.
 We have simulated pole-dipole data with a=10 m and n=1, 8.
 The data have been contaminated with independent Gaussian noise whose standard deviation is equal to 5% of each accurate datum.